Tutorial: Build sample VM type IOx app

 Build the VM Application

 After the Hypervisor Development environment is setup, the next step is to build the VM application.
+Typical steps in building a VM within a KVM Hypervisor:

 - Use VM Manager hypervisor installed from one of the choices above to create a VM from an ISO file.
 The ISO file typically is the required complete guest-os which may be a linux or non-linux (eg Windows) based OS.
+Installation steps are hypervisor specific, so consult the above links for details.

 - Customize and add applications, libraries, tools, VM kernel specific drivers/features, etc to the VM.